 Prague after dark offers a wide range of places where you can party all night, or opt for a more relaxed evening with a trip to a theatre, art-house cinema or jazz club.
 Entertainment also takes the shape of art museums and galleries, operas and orchestras, arena concerts, with a calendar year jam-packed with festivals celebrating everything from the wine harvest to Techno, Rave and African dance.
-We’ve rounded up the best of Prague nightlife, collecting tips, picks and advice from travellers, to bring you an insider’s guide to a night on the town.
+We’ve rounded up the best of Prague nightlife, collecting tips, picks and advice from travellers to bring you an insider’s guide to a night on the town.

 Pubs and cafés open before lunch and close at 23:00.
 Dance and music clubs typically remain open from dusk till dawn.
 Bars have similar opening hours to clubs, though the casino stays open 24/7.
 Most museums are open Tuesday-Saturday.
 Museum’s free admission days vary from one museum to another, though many waive entrance fees once a month.
-Concerts, both at music clubs and more formal venues, typically start on time and finish before or at 22:00 on the dot, due to Prague’s increasingly strict noise laws.
+Concerts, both at music clubs and more formal venues, typically start on time and finish before or at 22:00 on the dot due to Prague’s increasingly strict noise laws.

 Prague’s dance clubs throb and heave from dusk till dawn.
 Fans of sugary pop tunes flock to the ’80s and ’90s nights at Lucerna Music Bar and Futurum.
 Karlovy Lázně‘s five floors, each devoted to a different style of music, are regularly very busy.
-Also on the river, Klub Lávka can be glimpsed from Charles Bridge and, besides multiple dance floors, offers a tequila bar.
+Also, on the river, Klub Lávka can be glimpsed from Charles Bridge and, besides multiple dance floors, offers a tequila bar.
 Duplex Club on Wenceslas Square is known for its rooftop terrace and air of exclusivity—Mick Jagger had his sixtieth birthday party there.
 Go-go dancers get things going at Retro Music Hall.
 Nebe, the new Yes Club, www.lafabrique.cz, K.U.
-Bar Lounge, and Double Trouble are centrally located.
+Bar Lounge and Double Trouble are centrally located.

 Clubs with Live Music

 Klub Strahov 007, a student favourite in the middle of a university dorm block, artist David Černý’s art and concert space, Meet Factory, and Žižkov stalwart Palác Akropolis are just a few among the many beer-and-amp music clubs that specialise in ear-splitting good times.
-Larger-capacity places like the ‘alternative national theatre’ Divadlo Archa, newly re-opened Boxy, Lucerna and SaSaZu are all terrific venues for live music, DJs and dancing, with world music, gypsy punk, stripped down alt-country, hazy electronics and international bands getting top billing on any given night.
-Chapeau Rouge Club, Red Room, Bunkr Parukářka, Rock Café and Vagon showcase local and expat bands.
+Larger-capacity places like the ‘alternative national theatre’ Divadlo Archa, newly re-opened Boxy, Lucerna and SaSaZu are all terrific venues for live music, DJs and dancing, with world music, gipsy punk, stripped-down alt-country, hazy electronics and international bands getting top billing on any given night.
+Chapeau Rouge Club, Red Room, Bunkr Parukářka, Rock Café and Vagon showcase local and ex-pat bands.
 For DJs, check out Cross Club, Matrix Club, Wakata, and Styx Smart Club.

 - read more about Jazz Clubs

-Nearer the river, Hemingway Bar pours a proper absinthe and numerous other top-shelf spirits, while neighbouring Duende is raucous fun.
+Nearer the river, Hemingway Bar pours proper absinthe and numerous other top-shelf spirits, while neighbouring Duende is raucous fun.
 Across the bridge in Lesser Town, Blue Light and PopoCafePetl offer good drinks and a jazzy vibe; up-tempo Mad Bar feels like a friend’s flat, and Club Ujezd, just beneath Petřín, is three levels of booze-fuelled fun.
 The area behind the National Theatre hosts a handful of bar-restaurants serving dance tunes and late-night eats to hungry partiers: Ultramarin, N11, and Czech-celeb-frequented Solidní Nejistota (Solid Uncertainty).
-The Žižkov and Vinohrady neighbourhoods are hotspots to hang out—in fact there are more bars per capita here than in any other city district in Europe.
-In Vinohrady, on the border of Žižkov, club Radost FX, Zelená Zahrada, Zlutá Pumpa, and the new Dirty Dog Cocktail Bar, are all well-known for food, drink, and fun.
-Hapu, situated between the two districts, is a low-key cocktail bar with cosy couches and plenty of attitude. Žižkov picks are Bukowskí’s, Café Pavlač, and the newly refurbished Blind Eye, a former speakeasy that’s crawling with hipsters.
+The Žižkov and Vinohrady neighbourhoods are hotspots to hang out—in fact; there are more bars per capita here than in any other city district in Europe.
+In Vinohrady, on the border of Žižkov, club Radost FX, Zelená Zahrada, Zlutá Pumpa, and the new Dirty Dog Cocktail Bar are all well-known for food, drink, and fun.
+Hapu, situated between the two districts, is a low-key cocktail bar with cosy couches and plenty of attitudes. Žižkov picks are Bukowskí’s, Café Pavlač, and the newly refurbished Blind Eye, a former speakeasy that’s crawling with hipsters.

 - read more about Bars and Clubs

-Classic Music and Opera
+Classical Music and Opera

 Prague’s finest performance venues are the National Theatre (Národní Divadlo), Estates Theatre (Stavovské Divadlo), Municipal House (ObecnÍ Dům), home of the Prague Symphony Orchestra, Prague State Opera (Státní Opera Praha), and Rudolfinum, home to the Czech Philharmonic.
 Among the many churches that stage regular concerts are St. George’s Basilica, St. Nicholas’s, and the Spanish Synagogue.
 Other recommended venues are Lobkowicz Palace at Prague Castle, Bertramka (Museum of Mozart) and Klementinum, a must-see for its stunning hall of mirrors.
 Tickets are often cheaper if you purchase them directly from the venue’s box office.
 Online ticket agencies sell tickets for the more expensive seats and tack on a commission, so you may pay substantially more for an orchestra seat, while a gallery seat from the box office may cost less.
 That said, ticket agencies are convenient.
 If you want to save, ask for seats one row in front of or behind the priciest seats.